 Because of the layered pearl paints, the mountains change color as the light changes.

 …like the Italian stallion (Ferrari horse) in the mountains reflecting the passion and spirit of the many horses that once freely roamed these hills.
-And if you look straight up from the front wheel there is a Nevada map in honor of my collector, a lifetime Nevada resident.
+And if you look straight up from the front wheel, there is a Nevada map in honor of my collector, a lifetime Nevada resident.

 Excited to get going on painting the car, I start with the wheels and tires.
 After removing the acetate, I block in the general colors and shapes with small paint brushes.
 I’m not too concerned with detail at this stage — I’m just blocking in big shapes and values.

-Over time the details present themselves and the painting is starting to take shape.
-At this point, I’m adding details not just to the car, but all over.
+Over time, the details present themselves, and the painting is starting to take shape.
+At this point, I’m adding details not just to the car but all over.
 Rocks get more details, clouds are added, and the car is now more connected to the ground with lots of fun shadow work.

 The experience of painting is, for me, a relaxing and quiet process of just making time for the easel.
 Beyond tons of details, some special features in this painting include pearl mountains that shift colors as the day’s light changes.
-Look closely for the Ferrari Italian stallion hidden within the rocks along with a Nevada map.
+Look closely for the Ferrari Italian stallion hidden within the rocks and a Nevada map.

 I really enjoyed creating FAST FORWARD.
 All-in-all, from start to finish, this painting took me about six weeks to complete.
 I’m looking forward to spending more time at the easel with these beautiful ladies.
 Italian cars, American motorcycles, airplanes… I enjoy painting them all.
 Contact me to schedule your special creation.

 In the future, shifting gears is what my art is all about.
 I’m very excited to continue this line of original artwork.
 Stay tuned for my next original painting, or join my email list for updates.